Airport is meeting stricter environmental standards

-Munich Airport uses natural resources considerately, sparingly, and with a sense of responsibility toward future generations.
+Munich Airport uses natural resources considerately, and with a sense of responsibility toward future generations.
 Respectful exchange with the stakeholder groups is thus of major importance – including in relation to the topic of environmental management.
-Since 2005, Flughafen München GmbH has operated a certified environmental management system to the international standards of the DIN EN ISO 14001 and the requirements of the EU regulation EMAS (Eco-Management and Audit Scheme).
-It supports those subsidiaries whose activities are of great environmental relevance as they introduce environmental management systems.
-Allresto, aerogate and Cargogate have all been successfully recertified already.
-In 2017, an external environmental audit confirmed FMG's certification for the next three years.
-It ensures that the sustainable development of the airport in accordance with EMAS also continues to be monitored by the environmental management system.
+Since 2005, Flughafen München GmbH has operated a certified environmental management system to the international standards of DIN EN ISO 14001 and the requirements of the EU regulation EMAS (Eco-Management and Audit Scheme).
+In 2018, it was audited for the first time in accordance with the updated, more stringent international environmental standard DIN EN ISO 14001:2015, and successfully certified.
+Over the course of the audit, environmental issues, opportunities and risks were newly assessed and additional environmental management targets included, for example the «increase in biodiversity».
+The consideration of life cycles has also increased in importance.
+Moreover, FMG is supporting subsidiaries whose activities have a high environmental relevance with the introduction of a systematic environmental management system.
+Allresto, aerogate, and Cargogate have all been successfully recertified already.
+All employees are called on to conserve resources.
+Thus for example, an environment module in one training course for ground handling service providers focuses on reducing fuel consumption and on avoiding waste or collecting it correctly.

 Waste: high recycling rates

-Flughafen München GmbH meets every single requirement in the German Waste Management and Product Recycling Act.
-The number one priority is to produce as little waste as possible.
+Flughafen München GmbH seamlessly fulfills the specifications of the German Waste Management and Product Recycling Act and synchronizes the at times major updates to the waste legislation with operational requirements.
+Producing as little waste as possible has priority.
 However, waste and scrap products are generated from the operation of the airport – across the board – and these are then collected where they occur in various separating systems, handed over to certified specialist businesses close to the airport, prepared in sorting plants, and then recycled.
 The small proportion of residual waste that cannot be recycled is converted by the Munich North power plant into district heat and power.
 Sustainable waste management contributes to generating secondary materials, while also helping to save on costs.

 In thousand sheets of paper